Synctera raises $33M Series A to pair fintechs with banks – TechCrunch

 In a nutshell, San Francisco-based Synctera has developed a platform designed to help facilitate partnership banking.
 It was founded on the premise that some community banks and credit unions are actually turning down deals with young fintechs because the relationships can be too complicated or time-consuming to manage.
 Synctera’s goal is to connect community banks and fintechs to streamline the process with its “Banking-as-a-Service” (BaaS) platform.

-TechCrunch recently caught up with Hazlehurst, who most recently served as former head of Uber Money and previously also led development of Google Wallet and products related to its payments system.
+TechCrunch recently caught up with Hazlehurst, who most recently served as former head of Uber Money and previously led development of Google Wallet and products related to its payments system.

 Put simply, Synctera wants to make it easier for community banks and fintechs to partner with each other.
 It examines banks’ needs and then sets them up with a fintech that is best suited to meet those needs.
 It claims to “do the work for both parties,” managing the partnership from its back-end platform, while dealing with issues like regulatory compliance, which can be a deterrent for some companies.
 The process of managing, reconciling and billing banks can result in “a lot of operational overhead and complexity,” according to the company.

-The company says it’s built a “diverse” marketplace of banks and fintech companies so that it can apply a “personalized touch to each match” and make sure that the parties “align on geography, brand ethos, and desired business goals.”
+The company says it has built a “diverse” marketplace of banks and fintech companies so that it can apply a “personalized touch to each match” and make sure that the parties “align on geography, brand ethos, and desired business goals.”

-So far, Synctera has signed three banks with plans to sign on three more this month.
-The startup has already paired Coastal Community Bank – a local bank serving the greater Puget Sound community – with One, a new digital banking platform, and Ellevest, a new fintech.
+So far, Synctera has signed three banks, with plans to sign on three more this month.
+The startup has already paired Coastal Community Bank — a local bank serving the greater Puget Sound community — with One, a new digital banking platform, and Ellevest, a new fintech.

-By using Synctera’s platform, the company claims, banks can more freely allow their fintech counterparts to offer FDIC-insured mobile checking, debit cards, savings accounts or innovations in payments to their prospective customers, the company claims.
+By using Synctera’s platform, the company claims, banks can more freely allow their fintech counterparts to offer to their prospective customers FDIC-insured mobile checking, debit cards, savings accounts or innovations in payments, the company claims.
 They can also make more money doing so, Hazlehurst said, by bringing in more revenue beyond interchange fees.

 “Like most small businesses, community banks have been hit hard by COVID-19,” he added.
 “We hope to further diversify community banks’ revenue streams.”